infotroph/Prairie_seq/project-log.md

 Added all gels run up to now: raw images as tiffs, lane IDs and notes as CSV, both in rawdata/GelDoc/.
 Processed images as jpeg in data/GelDoc/.

+## 2015-01-30, CKB

+Added scripts from Rich FitzJohn to deal with between-OS differences in CSV line endings.